dwells35/alien_eye/README.md

 * Locate the PyCapture2 directory in this github repo or download a version of PyCapture from PTGrey's website (it will be followed by a version number; e.g. PyCapture2-2.13.31).
 The version provided in this github repo is for Ubuntu 18.04 and will not work with other verisons of Ubuntu.
 * Ensure the the version of PyCapture you have downloaded matches the version of FlyCapture2 that you have.
 * If FlyCapture2 is not yet installed, follow instructions provided by PTGrey for how to install it onto your system.
 There is a README file in the directory that walks you through it.
+**NOTE: The version of FlyCapture2 provided in this repo has install instructions for Ubuntu 16.04 as well, so the provided PyCapture2 API may also work with 16.04 if the correct pre-reqs are installed for FlyCapture2 16.04.
+I have not tried this.**
 * Using the bash terminal, navigate to your PyCatpture2 directory and see that you have the "setup.py" file
 * Run the setup.py file USING THE VERSION OF PYTHON IN THE VIRTUAL ENVIRONMENT
   * From bash, run the following command (Your path will probably look like this if you setup your virtual environment in accordance with the other tutorial):